mkosir/eslint-plugin-no-array-reduce/README.md

 ```

 Subjectively there are cases where you might want use it with `eslint-disable` but strongly recommended you write it differently.

-To keep you code easy to read and maintanable do yourself and other developers a favour by disallowing `Array.reduce()` method.

 ## Discussions, debates and other resources: